-Through a grant funded by Hennepin County, Richfield is participating in a pilot program that offers free organics recycling to residents.
+Through a grant funded by Hennepin County, Richfield has launched a program offering free organics recycling to residents.
 Residents can recycle their household organic waste at two drop-off sites in the city.

 Sign up now!

 Organics recycling, or composting, allows residents to recycle a variety of organic waste materials into nutrient-rich, useful soil, instead of sending it to a landfill.
 Organics recycling is done at a special industrial composting facility.

 Organic waste materials, or organics, are biological materials such as food scraps, food-soiled paper and paperboard products, and certified compostable plastics.

 Compost is a nutrient-rich soil made from the decayed organic material that holds moisture well and helps feed plants.
 Micro-organisms like bacteria and fungus turn organics into compost.